10 recipes for that leftover Thanksgiving turkey - NewsBreak

 This recipe by Lisa Hatfield at “Delicious Table” was inspired by her father and is like nothing you have ever made before.
 It is a shepherd’s pie but only uses traditional leftovers from Thanksgiving.

 In her blog, Hatfield admits that at first, the recipe seemed like a weird idea.
 But then, she changed her mind and decided to give it a try.
-Now the recipe is a yearly tradition for her and her family.FFeed the Hungry hosts Thanksgiving Holiday Dinner, hands out 2,000 turkeys
+Now the recipe is a yearly tradition for her and her family.Walmart gives Sunbeam grant to help grandfamilies during the holidays

 Using all the fixings of a classic Thanksgiving meal, Hatfield layers the food on top of one another and bakes it for 45 minutes or until the mashed potatoes are golden brown.